Movies Featuring The Signs of a Narcissist

 Also Mobbing was another trait featured here.
 This goes along with the infamous Smear Campaign.
 The emphasis is one the size of the accusing crowd.

 Notice that when they were about to be exposed, these cops, these authority figures, didn’t even respect their own structure!
-They broke protocol and symbolizing an abrupt interruption of progress.
+They broke protocol symbolizing an abrupt interruption of progress.
 These are the signs of a narcissist.
 These are the toxic relationships revealed.
 Symbolically, these ego-driven guilty people were ready to take him out on national TV if it kept the secret of their fragile ego and meant escaping accountability!
-Anyone that determined for their ego will never be able to balance a true, sincere, “negotiable” relationship with you.
+Anyone that determined for their ego will NEVER be able to balance a true, sincere, “negotiable” relationship with you.